esteejus/clas12-timeline/README.md

 # clasqa
-Data monitoring tools for CLAS run QA
+Data monitoring tools for CLAS Quality Assurance (QA)

 * Tracks the electron trigger count, normalized by the Faraday cup charge
 * Also implements helicity monitoring, by tracking inclusive beam spin asymmetries